 At the outset of this project, we considered whether there might be a case for removing the questions on further study from the Graduate Outcomes survey, in line with the guidance published in the Code of Practice for Statistics, which states that producers of official statistics should aim to use existing data sources if they are suitable.
 Our investigation, however, has led us to conclude that this would not be an appropriate course of action at this time.
 Instead, we recommend retaining the further study questions in the Graduate Outcomes survey while we continue to assess the alignment of the survey and administrative records.
 Since we still aim to collect data on graduates in as efficient and proportionate a manner as possible, it may subsequently be appropriate to revisit our need to collect survey data on further study.

 When we look at graduates who report that they have completed some interim study and for whom we obtain a successful link between survey and administrative records for interim study at the provider they have listed, we find, as we did for graduates in further study, that there is a high level of alignment between the two sources with regard to mode and level.
 As was the case with further study, areas of mismatch seemed for the most part to stem from potential misunderstandings or differences of interpretation on the part of graduates.
 Thus, a considerable proportion who reported interim study at the postgraduate research level appear instead to have been enrolled on postgraduate taught courses, potentially as a stepping stone towards a subsequent postgraduate research degree.
-Additionally, 10-13% of graduates, depending on survey year, seem to have answered the survey questions about interim study in relation to the qualification they completed 15 months ago.
+Additionally, 10-13% of graduates reporting interim study, depending on survey year, seem to have answered the survey questions about interim study in relation to the qualification they completed 15 months ago.
 This needs to be tracked in forthcoming years, in order to help ascertain whether further guidance or question amendments are required to ensure graduates do not report data relating to their original course in the interim study section.

 As stated in our discussion on interim study, the proportion of graduates who report having undertaken full-time interim higher education level study in the fifteen months after graduation is very low (8%).
 Figure 7 below shows the proportion of graduates who undertook full-time higher education level (including professional qualification) interim study by reported activity at 15 months.
 Of the 72% in employment and 5% unemployed among all Graduate Outcomes respondents, 7% and 16% respectively had undertaken this type of interim study.
 We observe similar percentages when we consider cohort D separately.